-Section 4 of the Fisheries and Foreshore (Amendmen prohibits any person making an application for an commencing aquaculture operations until duly lic (Amendment) Act, 1997 (No. 23 of 1997), and pro prohibition will cause the applica ang (No. 54 of 1998)
+Section 4 of the Fisheries and Foreshore (Amendment) Act, 1998 (No. 54) prohibits any person making an application on or after 10 December 1998 for an Aquaculture Licence from commencing aquaculture operations until duly licensed under the Fisheries (Amendment) Act, 1997 (No. 23), and provides that a breach of that prohibition will cause the application to fail.